Covestro has ambitious goals

 Click Here

-Covestro is fully aligned to the circular economy and wants to help make it the global guiding principle in business and society.
+Since 2019, Covestro has been fully aligned to the circular economy with a comprehensive program to achieve its sustainability goals.
 To this end, the company also heavily relies on cooperations – throughout the entire value chain and, in particular, in the interaction between different sectors.
-The aim of the Circular Economy is to use products as long as possible and several times as well as to avoid waste and to use end-of-life products such as used plastics as a valuable resource.
+The aim of the circular economy is to use products as long as possible and several times as well as to avoid waste and to use end-of-life products such as used plastics as a valuable resource.
 Covestro is developing innovative recycling technologies for this purpose.

-IIn addition, the company uses alternative raw materials such as biomass, used materials and waste in its production, thereby reducing dependence on fossil resources such as oil as much as possible.
-With its detailed Circular Economy program, which also includes the use of renewable energies, the materials manufacturer wants to help protect the climate, conserve limited natural resources, and set an example for the entire plastics industry.
+In addition, the company uses alternative raw materials such as biomass, used materials and waste in its production, thereby reducing dependence on fossil resources such as oil as much as possible.
+With its detailed circular economy program, which also includes the use of renewable energies, the materials manufacturer wants to help protect the climate, conserve limited natural resources, and set an example for the entire plastics industry.

 Covestro has been advancing the use of alternative raw materials ever since its inception.
 In doing so, the company is breaking completely new ground – both in terms of product development as well as process optimization.
 Thanks to alternative raw materials, petroleum consumption at the sites can be significantly reduced.
 This not only benefits the climate, but also the environment.
 This is one of the reasons why Covestro intends to further accelerate the use of alternative raw materials and launch new processes on the market.